ShinyRice/citpass/README.md

 # I've hardly got any code written, I'm not sure how long it will take me to get this to a usable state.
 Don't depend on this for now.

-This is a simple password manager, inspired in part by pass.
+This is a simple password manager for Linux, inspired in part by pass.

 It is similar to pass in the sense that;